F1Tenth-UCF/cavrel_racer/README.md

 ```
 Then, press `i` to move forward, `u` and `o` to move forward and turn, `,` to move backwards, `m` and `.` to move backwards and turn, and `k` to stop in the terminal window running the teleop node.

+[^1]: Those set of instructions are based on the [Installation Instruction](https://github.com/f1tenth/f1tenth_gym_ros) for F1Tenth Gym ROS Simulation as of 08/28/2024